PauloOrtizF/predictive-brain-lab.github.io/peer_review_guidelines.md

 * Findings adequately summarized and discussed in relation to previous relevant studies?
 * Limitations of the finding(s) well addressed?
 * Is it clear how this study advances our knowledge?
 ‘Meaning’ of the study clear?
-* Bonus: smart ‘take home message’ extending beyond this specific paper?
+* _Bonus_: smart ‘take home message’ extending beyond this specific paper?

 ## General
 ### Writing